Node.js Gulp is super useful! It's not just for programming, it's also a companion for HTML coding

 npm install gulp --save-dev # The --save-dev option is for writing to package.json, so it is unnecessary if you do not plan to work in a different environment

-The term package.json has been mentioned, but this is a file that lists the required packages in advance and is placed in a repository such as git so that development can begin immediately after cloning the repository in another environment.
+The term `package.json` came up.
+This is a file placed in a repository such as Git, which lists the necessary packages in advance so that development can begin immediately after cloning the repository in another environment.

-When multiple people are developing, this makes it extremely fast for someone to set up the environment, deploy it with git, and then install it all at once with npm.
+When multiple people are developing, it becomes much faster to set up the environment by having someone build it, deploy it with Git, and then install everything at once with npm.

 Next, install gulp-sass, a module for using Sass with Gulp